Downtown Sidewalk/Walkability Improvements

 Dickson Street - Arkansas to College

 The project will include striping, enhanced pedestrian crossings, ADA ramp improvements, sidewalk widening in some locations and lighting.
 Work has started on this project.

 When Will it be Completed?

 Church Avenue and Meadow Street: Construction is complete.

-Prairie Street and West Avenue: Design is complete, and construction is expected in 2022 or 2023
+Prairie Street and West Avenue: Design is complete, and construction is expected in 2023

 Spring Street Lighting: Installation is complete.